-Standards and Interpretations applicable to 30 June 2019
+Standards and Interpretations applicable to 30 June 2020

-In the year ended 30 June 2019, the Directors have reviewed all of the new and revised Standards and Interpretations issued by the AASB that are relevant to the Company and effective for the current annual reporting period.
-Those which have a material impact on the Company are set out below.
+In the year ended 30 June 2020, the Directors have reviewed all of the new and revised Standards and Interpretations issued by the AASB that are relevant to the Company and effective for the current annual reporting period, including AASB 16: Leases.
+As the Company has no long-term operating leases, the adoption of AASB 16 has had no impact on the Company.